SSG-DRD-IOT/intel_retail_workshop/IWB/SamplePluginDevelopment.md

   -	In the Certificate window, select the Details tab and scroll down until the Thumbprint is found.

   ![](./images/dep2_5.JPG)
 	- Select Thumbprint.
-After the value is displayed, copy it onto a notepad or a text file by clicking Copy to File.
+After the value is displayed, copy it onto a notepad or a text file.
 Remove the spaces and save it.

   -	This key value will be used while creating the Profile for the plugin.
 The key value can be created and entered after the profile has been created.